railwayapp/templates/examples/authorizer/README.md

 # Authorizer example

-This starter is part of the Railway open-source kickback program and is being maintained by the team behind authorizer.
+This starter is maintained by the team behind authorizer.
 You can find the source code for deployment button [here](https://github.com/authorizerdev/authorizer-railway).
 Also, you can find source code for the project [here](https://github.com/authorizerdev/authorizer).